 Go Mission Bay Camping

 Campland on the Bay is a tent and RV campground with an emphasis on recreation.
-This one-stop vacation headquarters is located along the shores of Fiesta Bay at the east end of Mission Bay near I-5.
+This one-stop vacation headquarters is located along the shores of Fiesta Bay at the east end of Mission Bay near the I-5.

-Experience the SoCal Lifestyle at Bonita Cove Park
+Experience the Socal Lifestyle at Bonita Cove Park

 Bonita Cove at Mission Bay Park in San Diego